me-rsharma/py-csv-db/README.md

   - Firstly, we are converting data from csv to pandas dataframe
   - Then we are cleaning the columns name and generate table name and table columns
   - Creating table using file name
   - Naming table columns from dataframe columns
+  - After cleaning data usning pandas df, we need to export df data to csv file
-  - Finally. moving data from dataframe to database
+  - Finally. copying data from csv to database

 #### 3. COPY DATA FROM MULTIPLE CSV to DATABASE TABLES (AUTOMATE)